baileyvanwormer/baileyvanwormer/README.md

 - Mapkit
 - Firestore
 - Firebase Auth
+- MVVM Architecture

 Happ allows users to post and find social events.
 - Users can post event pins on the public map using an action sheet brought up by the "+" button in the bottom right corner
-- Pins on the map are tappable and pull up event information.
+- Pins on the map are tappable and pull up event information
+- Users can filter events based on categories in the SearchView

 <img src="https://user-images.githubusercontent.com/89269750/169360206-4b978af6-59a2-4600-8ca9-8de3b91a21b5.PNG" width="235" height="500">